peterberkenbosch/spree_process_docs/outline.md

 ## Develop a Spree store

 * Developer focused usage guide on building a store with Spree.
-* Revisit/rewrite the current documentation on guides.spreecommerce.com/developer
+* Revisit/rewrite the current documentation on the [guides](http://guides.spreecommerce.com/developer/)

 ## Contributing to Spree